CDU-HIT238/slides/week1/index.md

 ### How do we debug
 * Chrome developer tools provides us with an _inline debugger_
 * We can step through our code, line by line as it actually executes
-* There are two main ways to do this

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->